gatou92/RealTimeLearningTracker/README.md

 ```
 // port:
-var port = process.env.PORT || 8080; // Use the enviorment port or use 8080 if enviorment is not set
+var port = process.env.PORT || 8080; // Use the environment port or use 8080 if environment is not set
 ```

 If you need to change the request settings this can be done at line 49 and 50 in server.js.